'This is the Tauranga I'm dreaming of': Events to celebrate city's diversity

 Tiki Taane was set to play on Tauranga Waterfront on the night of Saturday, November 19.
 The gig would also include performances from Ashton Laforteza, The Rocky Horror Show with Richard O'Brien, Wheriko and Sophie Maude.

-The comedy show, held at Baycourt Theatre on the same night, would see New Zealand comedians Chris Parker, Ben Hurley, Justine Smith, Michelle A'Court, Corey Gonzales-Macuer, James Mustapic, Donna Brookbanks and Summer Xia take the stage.
+The comedy show, held at Baycourt Theatre on Sunday, November 20, would see New Zealand comedians Chris Parker, Ben Hurley, Justine Smith, Michelle A'Court, Corey Gonzales-Macuer, James Mustapic, Donna Brookbanks and Summer Xia take the stage.

-And a free family event would also be held that afternoon with music from local high school bands, food stalls, art projects and weaving for children.
+And a free family event would also be held on Saturday afternoon with music from local high school bands, food stalls, art projects and weaving for children.

 Ticket sales for the gig and the comedy show would go towards the charitable trust.
 YoubeYou would donate a portion of the money to local secondary schools' queer straight alliance groups.